GalSim-developers/GalSim/INSTALL.md

 this section describes several options for how to obtain and install Eigen.

 We require Eigen version >= 3.0.
-Most tests have been done with Eigen 3.2.8 or 3.3.4, but we have also 3.0.4, so probably any 3.x version will work.
+Most tests have been done with Eigen 3.2.8 or 3.3.4, but we have also tested on 3.0.4, so probably any 3.x version will work.
 However, if you have trouble with another version, try upgrading to 3.2.8 or later.

 Note: Prior to version 2.0, GalSim used TMV for the linear algebra back end.
 This is still an option if you prefer (e.g. it may be faster for some use